jacksund/simmate/README.md

 conda install -c conda-forge simmate
 ```

+> :bulb: Simmate itself is <2MB, but when installed to a clean conda environment, the entire download for Simmate and all it's dependencies comes to ~1.2GB.
+Additional disk space is also needed for optional downloads -- such as [third-party data](https://jacksund.github.io/simmate/simmate/database/third_parties.html).

 ## Running a Server

 Once installed, running a local test server is as simple as...